How to Craft a Successful Direct Mail Campaign

 To ensure the most accurate collection of your EDDM® response rate, take quality assurance in training your sales team to acquire and code leads accordingly as they are logged in an analysis tracking program.
 This should be practices every time a new tracking method is introduced or changed to an EDDM® campaign.

-Follow Up Best Practices: Now what?
+Now what?
 You’ve mailed out your campaign and are collecting your results and watching the growth.
 As you observe your successes and reevaluate missed opportunities, take into account which tracking methods have been installed.
 As a best practice for your next campaign, make sure you’re recording all new avenues of tracking methods.
-Be sure your saving your results from past EDDM® campaigns.
+Be sure you’re saving your results from past EDDM® campaigns.
 In the future you will observe and compare each campaign’s key performance indicators (KPIs) to see if your returns are improving and if it’s worth your marketing investment.
-Key components of compiling the best results is to consult your past campaign components before beginning the next campaign.
+One of the key components of compiling the best results is to consult your past campaign components before beginning the next campaign.
 Examine your mailer and see if there are any errors or misinformation or take a user experience survey.
 Arguably the best way to troubleshoot and measure your direct marketing campaign is by segmenting your audience.
 It all goes back to choosing your direct mail route: try segmenting your route to better fit your business or product.